Post

 applicable law.

-If it outputs something similar to the above, you have successfully logged in remotely via SSH.
-To end the connection, enter the exit command.
+If you see output similar to the above, you’ve successfully logged in remotely via SSH.
+To end the session, enter the exit command.

 6-3. (optional) Push to Docker Hub

-To be able to pull and utilize the development environment image you created through the previous process whenever needed, it’s good to push the built image to Docker Hub.
+To be able to pull and use the development environment image you created whenever needed, it’s good to push the built image to Docker Hub.

-To push your own image to Docker Hub, you need your own Docker account, so if you don’t have one yet, complete the registration at https://app.docker.com/signup first.
+To push your image to Docker Hub, you need your own Docker account.
+If you don’t have one yet, complete the registration at https://app.docker.com/signup first.

 6-3-1.
 Log in to Docker Hub